armaanpriyadarshan/Training-a-Custom-TensorFlow-2.X-Object-Detector/README.md

 <p align="left">
   <img src="doc/cuda.png">
 </p>
 If you are unsure whether or not you have a compatible GPU, there are two options.
 The first is to use trial and error.
 By this I mean install the CUDA Runtime mentioned later on and see if your system is compatible.
 The CUDA Installer has a built-in system checker that determines your system compatibility.
 The second option is using Tensorflow CPU(basically just plain tensorflow), however this is significantly slower than TensorFlow-GPU but works just as well.
 I have not tested this, but if you decide to, follow the alternate steps I mention later on for TensorFlow CPU.
+You can also check if you have NVIDIA Drivers by opening Device Manager and checking your Display Adapters.
+If you have NVIDIA Drivers, you should be good.

 ## The Steps
 ### Installing TensorFlow GPU